 This week is Mental Health Awareness Week.

-From 9th-15th May 2022 charities, organisations and individuals across the UK will come together to support Mental Health Awareness Week.
+From the 15th-21st of May 2023 charities, organisations, and individuals across the UK will come together to support Mental Health Awareness Week.

-Everyone experiences mental health differently but not everyone talks about it, is listened to or is represented.
-We all need support on our mental health journey and this year's theme is 'Loneliness'.
-Loneliness is affecting more and more people in the UK and hugely impacts people's everyday lives.
+Everyone experiences mental health differently but not everyone talks about it, is listened to, or is represented.
+We all need support on our mental health journey and this year's theme is 'Anxiety'.
+Anxiety is affecting more and more people in the UK and hugely impacts people's everyday lives.

-Here at Sandra Reynolds, we have put together our top tips for looking after our mental health, not just this week but all the time.
+Here at Sandra Reynolds Agency, we have put together our advice for looking after our mental health, not just this week but all the time...

 Social media can be a brilliant way of promoting causes, why not get involved yourself?
-The Mental Health Foundation is encouraging people to get involved on social media by sharing a photo of a time they felt lonely and nobody knew.
-Add the hashtags #IveBeenThere and #MentalHealthAwarenessWeek and tag @mentalhealth on Twitter and @mentalhealthfoundation on Instagram and Facebook.
+The Mental Health Foundation is encouraging people to get involved on social media by letting others know how they cope with feelings of anxiety.
+Add the hashtags #ToHelpMyAnxiety and #MentalHealthAwarenessWeek and tag @mentalhealth on Twitter and @mentalhealthfoundation on Instagram and Facebook.